launchdarkly/api-client-java/docs/FeatureFlagsApi.md

 <a name="patchFeatureFlag"></a>
 # **patchFeatureFlag**
-> FeatureFlag patchFeatureFlag(projectKey, featureFlagKey, patchDelta)
+> FeatureFlag patchFeatureFlag(projectKey, featureFlagKey, patchComment)

 Perform a partial update to a feature.